 The heat from a plasma cutter

-What is the temperature plasma cutter?
+What is the temperature of the cutter?
+How hot is plasma in Celsius?
 Simply hot to generate heat of about 25,000 degrees Celsius.

-- The flames are so intense that looking at them directly without protecting your eyes with special welding goggles or welding helmet can be dangerous.
+- The flames are so intense that looking at them directly without protecting your eyes with special welding goggles or welding helmets can be dangerous.

 - The heat from a plasma cutter can damage your eyesight and even cause blindness temporarily.
 In the worst-case scenario, it can lead to permanent blindness.
 However, this will depend on the heat intensity and time taken to expose your eyes.